v-bosch/v-bosch.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: Publications by categories in reversed chronological order.
+description: Publications in reversed chronological order.
 See the complete overview in <a href="/cv/">CV</a>.
 nav: true
 nav_order: 2
 ---